NaokiTano22/NaokiTanoHP/content/publication/BiptsM1/index.md

 publication: In *The Japan Society of Precision Engineering*
 publication_short: In *JSPE*

-abstract: In recent years, advances in CT scan technology have made it possible to detect small tumours in the lungs.
-Endoscopic thoracoscopic surgery is used to remove tiny tumours, and this technique can significantly reduce the burden on the patient by reducing operating time and the extent of the incision.
-However, the extent of resection has conventionally been determined by palpation.
-However, palpation is not possible when the tumour is located deep in the thoracic cavity or when the patient's thoracic cavity is narrow, as the surgeon's fingers cannot reach it.
-In this study, a scope with a pressure-sensitive sensor was developed as a device that can determine the resection area in place of the primary surgeon's finger, and the length of the indenter leg and sensitivity were investigated using a calibration system with a load.
+abstract: Recent advances in CT/X-ray imaging technology and endoscopic resection have facilitated the detection and resection of small tumors in the lungs.
+Minimally invasive surgery, as typified by endoscopic surgery, is widely used because it is less burdensome and less painful for the patient.
+Since the information obtained from CT and X-ray images is insufficient to determine the extent of resection, it is necessary to determine the extent of micronodule resection through palpation before beginning surgery.
+However, patients with narrow chest cavities and small tumors have difficulty in determining the extent of resection by palpation.
+Therefore, in this study, we propose a tumor exploration scope with an air chamber as a method to determine the tumor location instead of palpation.
+This scope has multiple chambers made of silicone in the head.
+A barometric sensor connected to each air chamber measures the internal pressure to obtain reaction force information for each chamber and determine the location of the tumor.
+After designing the scope, a single chamber test was conducted to determine the shape of the air chamber.
+After that, experiments using phantom tissue with a sensor head that combines multiple air chambers were conducted to examine the effectiveness of this scope.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

-tags: [Balloon-Integrated Pressure Tactile Sensor]
+tags: [Bipts]

 # Display this page in the Featured widget?
 featured: false